ytaka/drbqs/README.md

 We prepare a class to send tasks over network, which has data and a method to deal with tasks.

-We make sum.rb as the following.
+For example, we make sum.rb as the following.

     class Sum
       def initialize(start_num, end_num)